mpiedrav32/mpiedrav32/writings/writings-2024.md

 I'm at the rock-bottom level of proficiency and capacity in computer science academia.
 I was expected to graduate over a decade ago and have a PhD by now.
 That is, I'm as far as possible from being any kind of genius.

+# Flower shop, grocery store

+I still remember my (late) math professor, the nonstandard analyst, talking about a computer science professor who was a classmate of him.
+Back then, the math major and the computer science major shared courses like real analysis.

+The parents of that computer science professor ran a flower shop.
+My math professor considered that the computer science professor should have continued with the flower business, instead of choosing an academic career path.

+My math professor had quite a low opinion of many people around him, either in terms of academic profundity or ethical qualities.
+He often mentioned some people in uni administration were sociopaths.

+Ideologically, my math professor was an atheist and anarchist.
+That influenced me considerably, but I think of myself as not a complete atheist (there might be some superior entity, but we might not be able to communicate with it) nor a complete anarchist (at scale and in the long term, humans form social hierarchies, which require competent leaders).

+He thought of me as someone who might be professionally better suited for computer science instead of mathematics, while taking up math as a hobby.
+However, he thought of me as a potential future professional in computer science industry, but never in academia.

+Given my poor academic profile, as a student and a possible researcher wannabe, he might have considered I should have taken over ownership of my parents' grocery store business (they are now in their 80s), instead of me trying to become a computer science researcher.